-This course aims to introduce fundamentals of Physics which are used in engineering studies.
-A variety of essential principles and rules, such as Newton's laws, Vector operations, Kinematics, Electricity and Electromagnetics, covering a wide range and varied spectrum of necessary knowledge of Physics, are taught and their application into other branches of engineering are explained through hands-on activities and laboratory experimentation.
+This course aims to expose students from a variety of educational backgrounds to the power of physics in understanding and control of natural phenomena, both at an empirical and experimental level, as well as at a deductive, theoretical and mathematical level.
+A variety of essential principles and rules, such as Newton's laws, Vector operations, Kinematics, Electricity, Magnetics and Fluid Mechanics, covering a wide range and varied spectrum of necessary knowledge of Physics, are taught and their application into other branches of engineering are explained through hands-on activities and laboratory experimentation.
+The course further aims to develop insights to practical tools for analysis of problems in applied science disciplines such as statics, dynamics, mechanics of materials, materials science, earth sciences, kinematics. electromagnetism, engineering physics, thermodynamics, and heat transfer.